 - agencies to work together to achieve data interoperability through the exchange of data and information

 - data custodians, data providers, data users and communities achieve transparency when sharing data

 - staff working on, or contributing to, data sharing projects by promoting an understanding of data sharing, the key drivers, benefits and barriers, typical forms, and some mechanisms for supporting data sharing between agencies

 The guide provides a basic framework for data sharing agreements, including key factors to consider when developing data sharing agreements and how these relate to the agency, staff and data.
-The guide draws on the experiences of those undertaking data sharing for statistical purposes and from nationally endorsed frameworks and strategies such as the Information Interoperability Framework: Sharing Information across boundaries and the National Government Information Sharing Strategy.
+The guide draws on the experiences of those undertaking data sharing for statistical purposes and from nationally endorsed frameworks and strategies such as the National Government Information Sharing Strategy.